vincentkoc/synthetic-user-research/README.md

 ## Acknowledgments

-- Stefano De Paoli for the research workflow used in the generation of personas.
+- Stefano De Paoli for the research paper and process write up for the generation of personas.
 - The Autogen, BabyAGI, and CrewAI frameworks for enabling the architecture of autonomous agents.
-- All contributors and users of this project.
+- Support of my readers on thier use-cases.

 ## About the Author